 Deep Dives into Specific Topics

-Below, you’ll find recordings of prior streams that you can study at your leisure.
+Below, you’ll find recordings of previous meet-ups that you can study at your leisure.

 Intro to Editing with Justin and Scott